Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/ADDITIONAL_INTEGRATIONS/CURRENT_WORKING_DRAFT_ASSEMBLED.md

 The choice of scoring methodology profoundly impacts reported performance, as different methods serve distinct clinical and research priorities.
 Time-Aligned Event Scoring (TAES), proposed by Shah et al. [2], represents the strictest evaluation standard, computing partial credit based on temporal overlap percentage—a 60-second seizure with 45 seconds correctly detected receives 0.75 true positive credit [2].
 TAES emphasizes temporal precision, making it ideal for algorithm development and research applications where exact timing matters.
 In contrast, OVERLAP scoring, which NEDC implements as a primary mode, treats any temporal overlap between prediction and ground truth as a full true positive [6].
 Shah et al. [2] note that "OVLP is considered a very permissive way of scoring since any amount of overlap between a reference and hypothesis event constitutes a true positive," yet this binary approach has become a de facto standard for TUSZ reporting, balancing clinical relevance with research needs.

-At the most permissive end of the spectrum, SzCORE [4] extends any-overlap scoring with clinical tolerances designed for real-world deployment.
+At the most permissive end of the spectrum, SzCORE Event [4] extends any-overlap scoring with clinical tolerances designed for real-world deployment.
 The system adds 30-second pre-ictal and 60-second post-ictal windows around each ground truth event [4], recognizing that early warnings before seizure onset provide clinical value and that EEG patterns normalize gradually after seizure termination.
 Additionally, SzCORE merges predictions separated by less than 90 seconds into single events, substantially reducing alarm fatigue in clinical settings [4].
 These modifications, while clinically motivated, can reduce reported false alarm rates by factors of 3-10x compared to stricter scoring methods [4].
 Importantly, these different approaches represent not right or wrong methods but rather different valid perspectives on what constitutes meaningful seizure detection—research precision versus clinical utility versus deployment practicality.

 SeizureTransformer [1] exemplifies both the advances and evaluation gaps in modern seizure detection.
 The architecture combines U-Net's biomedical segmentation capabilities with Transformer self-attention to capture local and global EEG patterns [1].
 Trained on a subset of TUSZ v1.5.2 (~910 hours) [3] plus the Siena Scalp EEG Database (128 hours) [11], the model processes 19-channel EEG at 256 Hz through 60-second windows [1].
 With roughly 41 million parameters and publicly available pretrained weights (~=168 MB) [1], SeizureTransformer won the EpilepsyBench Challenge, achieving 37% sensitivity at 1 false alarm per 24 hours on the Dianalund dataset [5]—a Danish long-term monitoring corpus distinct from its training data.
 The authors' decision to openly share their weights enables reproducible evaluation, a practice we build on here [1].

 Despite training on TUSZ, SeizureTransformer has never been evaluated on TUSZ's held-out evaluation set using Temple's official scoring software [6].
 EpilepsyBench marks TUSZ results with a train emoji ([train]) [5], indicating the model was trained on this dataset and therefore showing no evaluation metrics.
 While this conservative approach prevents overfitting claims, it overlooks the careful patient-disjoint split design that specifically enables valid held-out evaluation [3].
 This represents a broader pattern in the field: models are trained on Dataset X, evaluated on Dataset Y with favorable scoring, generalization is claimed, yet performance on X's properly designed evaluation set remains unknown [7,8].
-The uniform application of SzCORE scoring across all EpilepsyBench datasets, while ensuring consistency, obscures dataset-specific performance that would be revealed by matched evaluation tools [5].
+The uniform application of SzCORE Event scoring across all EpilepsyBench datasets, while ensuring consistency, obscures dataset-specific performance that would be revealed by matched evaluation tools [5].

 The clinical deployment of seizure detection systems requires meeting stringent performance thresholds.
 Clinical goals typically target 75% sensitivity or higher [10], while human reviewers achieve approximately 1 false alarm per 24 hours [10].
 These requirements reflect the reality of clinical workflows where excessive false alarms lead to alarm fatigue and system abandonment.
 However, whether a system meets these thresholds depends critically on the evaluation methodology employed.
 Previous work has highlighted challenges in cross-dataset generalization [9], the need for standardized evaluation metrics [7], and broader reproducibility issues in medical AI [8].
 Our work addresses these challenges by performing the missing evaluation: testing SeizureTransformer on TUSZ's held-out set using multiple scoring methodologies, revealing how evaluation choices fundamentally shape performance claims in seizure detection systems.